gfixler/githist/README.md

 * As hooks files are used directly by git, the ctags automation provided herein should 'just work' whether you use command line git, git GUIs, fugitive in vim, magit in emacs, etc...
+* The ctags script in the hooks dir is what calls ctags.
+If you need anything special in your ctags call (e.g. -e to generate etags for use with emacs), modify the ctags line in there.
 * Make sure you've sourced your `.bashrc` (or equivalent) after adding the githist function to it.